kube-rs/website/docs/rust-version.md

 !!! note "Best Effort Policy"

-    Note that this policy, while sometimes more lenient than 2 version, it is also **not guaranteed to hold** due to dependencies we have to upgrade.
+    Note that this policy, while sometimes more lenient than 2 versions, it is also **not guaranteed to hold** due to dependencies we have to upgrade.
 The version shown should be taken as __best effort__ and __descriptive__, and it is verified as buildable by CI.

 ## For maintainers: Bumping the MSRV